1978

 Imagination/Shattered/Respectable/Far Away Eyes/Love In Vain/Tumbling

-Dice/Happy/Sweet Little Sixteen/Brown Sugar/Jumping Jack Flash/Satisfaction)
+Dice/Happy/Sweet Little Sixteen/Brown Sugar/Jumpin' Jack Flash/Satisfaction)

 Note: With special guest Bobby Keys (sax) on Beast Of Burden and Miss You.

-A professional film of the whole show is reported to exist.
+Also a professional film of the whole show is reported to exist.

-780700C late July: unidentified source, Los Angeles
+780700D late July: unidentified source, Los Angeles.

 - interview with KR